WildGoat07/WildGoatPackage/README.md

 * `wp::Data` : A class that can store referenced values (`int`, `double`, or `std::string`) and save/load them.
 * `wp::File` : A class to extract basic informations from a file path (name, extension, path, or absolute path for relative ones).
 * `wp::FileManager` : A fast and easy way to explore files using C++.
-* `wp::FolderBrowser` : Same as `wp::Browser` but for folders.
+* `wp::FolderBrowser` : Same as `wp::Browser` but for folders (**Windows only**).
 * `wp::Function` : A basic interface to create (whatever you like) functions.
 Some basic functions are already added. *Not very useful at the moment, future features will maybe use this*.
 * `wp::JSON` : A module to parse a JSON formatted string or generate one and do whatever you want with it.
 * `wp::light` : A module to create lights in SFML and generate shadows based on walls.
+* `wp::Matrix` : Just a class to handle 2 dimensionnal matrix with basic operators(+, -, *) and some functions to get the inverse, minor, adjugate, ...
 * `wp::pf` : short for *path finding*, a module with a path finding algorithm based on nodes or a tilemap.
 The algorithm used is the A* for optimal results and a high heuristic to always give the shortest path possible.
-* `wp::Matrix` : Just a class to handle 2 dimensionnal matrix with basic operators(+, -, *) and some functions to get the inverse, minor, adjugate, ...
 * `wp::RichText` : A class that can display text (like `sf::Text`) but with different colors/style in only one object (which can't be made using only one `sf::Text`).
 Supports JSON.
 * `wp::Variable` : A dynamic variable that can have either a constant value (still variable though) or a reference to another one inside a list of parameters. *Same as `wp::Function`, it's useless at the moment*.
-* `wp::Various` : A bunch of various functions, such as a int to string converter (and string to int), a crypter (and uncrypter), calculate a vector's angle, some interpolations and way more.
+* `wp::Various` : A bunch of various functions, such as a int to string converter (and string to int), a crypter (and uncrypter), calculate a vector's angle, some interpolations and way more (**Windows only**).
 * `wp::VertexAllocator` : An easy way to manage a `sf::VertexArray` to draw multiple elements like a tilemap.
 (Works only for quads).

 ## Added soon or future projects